Noctem/Monocle/README.md

 [/u/gprez](https://www.reddit.com/u/gprez) made [a great tutorial on Reddit](https://www.reddit.com/r/pokemongodev/comments/4tz66s/pokeminer_your_individual_pokemon_locations/d5lovb6).
 Check it out if you're not accustomed with Python applications.

-Note: Pokeminer works best with Python 3.5.
-Python 2.7 is supported **for time being** and I plan on moving away from it.
+**Note**: Pokeminer works only with Python 3.5.
+Python 2.7 is **not supported** and not compatible at all since I moved from threads to coroutines.
 Seriously, it's 2016, Python 2.7 hasn't been developed for 6 years, why don't you upgrade already?

 Create the database by running Python interpreter.
 Note that if you want more than 10 workers simultaneously running, SQLite is probably not the best choice.